 2,000 years of Shropshire history

-If you have a party visiting Shropshire and would like a general talk about the county, perhaps on the first night of your stay, I would be delighted to prepare a talk to suit your individual needs.
+If you are organising a group to visit Shropshire and would like a general talk about the county, perhaps on the first night of your stay, I would be delighted to prepare a talk to suit your individual needs.

 An 'oddity' can be anything that strikes you as 'odd' or is in any way unusual.
 It could be an ancient relic or a folly on a grand estate, an amusing gravestone or a unique survival from the Industrial Revolution.
 I have been 'collecting' Shropshire oddities for some years now and this is a selection of a few of my favourites.